 Boardwalks have been built so visitors can observe the sea stars, crabs, anemones, seahorses, sea cucumbers, nudibranches, and octopi without causing any damage.
 Among the mangroves look out for mudskippers, fish that crawl out of the water and can breathe air through their gills.
 Rarer species include dugongs and dolphins; your best chance of spotting one is to climb the observation tower and watch the off-shore reefs.

 Pulau Ubin is ideal for a day trip, but it’s also possible to spend the night.
 It is free to camp on Noordin and Mamam beaches (bring your own tent and food) or, if you’re not the “roughing it” type, more comfortable accommodation is available at the Celestial Resort which has its own swimming lagoon and restaurant.

-Last updated on 3rd December, 2015.
+Last updated on 5th March, 2016.